tvcutsem/lavamoat-demo/README.md

 # lavamoat-demo

-Demo on how to use [lavamoat](https://lavamoat.github.io) and [hardened javascript](https://hardenedjs.org) (formerly known as [secure ecmascript](https://github.com/endojs/endo/tree/master/packages/ses) or SES) to isolate js modules, accompanying my [talk slides](https://tvcutsem.github.io/assets/HardenedJS_BlueLava2022.pdf) on hardened javascript, object-capabilities and the Principle of Least Authority ("POLA").
+Demo on how to use [lavamoat](https://lavamoat.github.io) and [hardened javascript](https://hardenedjs.org) (formerly known as [secure ecmascript](https://github.com/endojs/endo/tree/master/packages/ses) or SES) to isolate js modules, accompanying my [talk slides](https://tvcutsem.github.io/assets/VanCutsem_LeastAuthorityJS_SecAppDev24.pdf) on how to build "Least-authority" JavaScript apps.

 Specifically, we demonstrate [lavamoat-node](https://lavamoat.github.io/guides/lavamoat-node/), a way to run JavaScript modules in an SES sandbox on nodejs.